PeacockEd/YAWA-Weather/README.md

 #### Purpose
 This app was created in order to demo my abilities for creating a production release quality app.
-This app started out simple, and grew into something more complicated as I coded. tested, and formulated my own 'wish list'.
+This app started out simple, and grew into something more complicated as I coded, tested, and formulated my own 'wish list'.
 The app demonstrates everything great about iOS.
 From Swift 2.0, Storyboards, best coding practices, MVC, error handling, multi-threading and background downloading, Location classes, usage of 3rd party Public API's (APIs supplied by Google and OpenWeatherMap.org), clean design strategy, custom Launch files, and user defaults.
 It's all in here!